Sprint and T-Mobile to combine, leaving U.S. with 3 major wireless companies

 The combined enterprise value is projected to be $146 billion, of which Sprint's total value will be about $59 billion.
 The two companies will merge at the equivalent of 9.75 Sprint shares for each T-Mobile share, the press release states.

-The merged company’s headquarters will remain in Bellevue, Washington, where T-Mobile’s headquarters is currently located.
-CNBC reported prior to the merger that some Sprint executives will remain in the company.
+The merged company's headquarters will remain in Bellevue, Washington, where T-Mobile's headquarters is located.
+CNBC reported before the merger that some Sprint executives would remain in the company.

-Sprint dropped its bid for T-Mobile more than three years ago after running into concerns about wireless competition in the Obama administration.
-The two were poised to combine in October, but that deal was called off, too.
+Sprint dropped a bid for T-Mobile more than three years ago after running into concerns in the Obama administration about wireless competition.
+The two had been poised to combine in October, but that deal was called off, too.

 Sprint and its owner, the Japanese conglomerate SoftBank, have long been looking for a deal as the company has struggled to compete on its own.